 Percussionists at neighboring schools, Doug and Sarah met at a music competition (ISSMA Solo & Ensemble).
 They both attended Ball State University with majors in music education & performance.
 While both went through the same program and played many of the same instruments and works, Doug had a love for drum set and hand drums while Sarah gravitated towards keyboard instruments such as marimba.
 One shared passion was snare drum in marching band.

 In 2004 Sarah graduated and no longer had access to marimba - that part of her music was left in the past and essentially forgotten.
 After getting married they spent the next decade focused on careers: Sarah worked for a premier mutual fund company as a service rep and later business analyst.
-Doug spent time in several roles including radio personality / event coordinator, barista, and insurance agent.
-He currently works as a supervisor for a respected insurance company.
+Doug spent time in several roles including radio personality / event coordinator, barista, and insurance agent / supervisor.
 Meanwhile, the couple engaged in music through their church worship team with Doug playing drum set and Sarah on bass guitar.
 In 2013 they welcomed a son, and Sarah made the leap to be a stay at home mom right before Christmas 2014.

 AN EPIC YEAR AND A NEW START